Tips for Measuring Software Developer Productivity

 Therefore, measuring a developer's productivity from the number of lines of code they contribute is like measuring a machine's ability by how much waste it produces.
 Unfortunately, it doesn't contribute to your business goals.

-Yet, many managers still get impressed by more than 2 billion lines of code spanned by Google.
+Yet, many managers are still impressed by more than 2 billion lines of code spanned by Google.
 However, we know that this doesn't make Google useful.

 A solid software development team is a crucial part of every business, whether healthcare, teaching, or technology.
 They work in teams and collaborate with other programmers, coders, and engineers to design, develop, and deploy programs in different business aspects.
 Like other business aspects, measuring software developer productivity is also crucial.

-Since software developers work on different tasks in a team, it's better to evaluate the performance of your developers on a team level instead of individually.
+Since software developers work on different tasks in a team, it's more efficient to evaluate the performance of your developers on a team level instead of individually.
 Moreover, to maximize the productivity of your development team, you need to ensure their autonomy and satisfaction through feasible work cultures and environments.

 Employees who are content with your company are more likely to work passionately and show eagerness to improve.
 Plus, you need to hire professional developers ready for leadership roles in your company.
 Such developers perform better and motivate the entire development team to be more productive.